Killings of 3 women in Long Island went unsolved for more than a decade. Here’s how authorities tracked down the suspect – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kristina Sgueglia, Brynn Gingras, John Miller, Samantha Beech, Steve Almasy, Ray Sanchez, Laura Dolan and Caroll Alvarado contributed to this report.
+CNN’s Kristina Sgueglia, Brynn Gingras, John Miller, Steve Almasy, Ray Sanchez, Laura Dolan and Caroll Alvarado contributed to this report.